calmcat2/Django-on-k8s/README.md

 # Django on Kubernetes

 This is the Kubernetes version of the Django restaurant system developed based on repository [here](https://github.com/calmcat2/littlelemon/).
-A github Actions is set to analyze code using SonarQube, then create and push the image to docker hub.
+A GitHub Actions workflow is configured to test the code, build the Docker image, and push it to Docker Hub.
+The Helm chart is then updated in place, triggering ArgoCD to synchronize the application in the Kubernetes cluster.

 Before applying the YAML files, ensure the following are updated:

-1. **Django Configuration**:
+1. **Configuration**:
-   - You may need to modify `yml-files/Django-app/django-config.yml` for Django setttings customization.
-Look up for references in `littlelemon/littlelemon/settings.py`.
+   - You may need to modify `Helm-chart/templates/values.yml` for any customization.

 2. **Persistent Volume Configuration**:
    - Modify `yml-files/Django-app/staticfiles-pv.yml` and `yml-files/DB/mysql-pv.yml` as necessary to suit your storage requirements.

-3. **MySQL Credentials**:
-   - Update your credentials for the MySQL server in `mysql-secret.yml` as necessary.

 ## LittleLemon Restaurant Website